 5. Cooper Landing

 Cooper Landing is the place to be if you love Alaska’s rugged landscapes.
-It’s also known for fishing and hiking, drawing tourists looking for peace and nature.
+It’s also known for fishing and hiking, attracting tourists seeking peace and nature.
 Because of this, vacation rentals are in high demand, especially during busy times.

 Strengths